adriaan-vd-graaf/genome_integration/README.md

 The output files are of the [summary statistic format](#Summary-statistics-input-file) and [phenotype format](#Phenotype-input-file).
 These files can be directly used as an input to MR-link.

-If you want to calibrate _p_ values for non-null scenarios, it's important to do the calibration on the same scenario, but with no causal effect, and use the `--only_calibrate` option in the `p_value_calibration.py` script.
+If you want to calibrate _p_ values for scenarios with a non null causal effect, it's important to do the calibration on the same scenario, but with a zero causal effect, and use the `--only_calibrate` option in the `p_value_calibration.py` script.